JANE LUBCHENCO

 • Contact

-Current and Recent Projects and Primary Leadership Activities
+Current and Recent Projects and Leadership Activities

 Discovering, sharing and using new knowledge.
 Inspiring and empowering scientists and non-scientists.
 Partnering with leaders across private and public sectors.
-Championing science, the ocean and sustainability.
+Championing science, the ocean, nature, and sustainability.
+These activities provide valuable opportunities for OSU students to engage, participate and contribute.

 Picture

-• Team-based, Rapid Assessment of Community-level coronavirus Epidemics (TRACE), Co-Founder, co-PI, member Board of Advisors, Feb 2020-2021; public-health surveillance project at OSU to determine the prevalence of SARS-CoV-2, the virus that causes COVID-19, in individuals and the wastewater of communities around Oregon and at OSU, and determine genetic sequences of positive samples. https://trace.oregonstate.edu
+• Team-based, Rapid Assessment of Community-level coronavirus Epidemics (TRACE), Co-Founder, co-PI, member Board of Advisors, Feb 2020-2021; public-health surveillance project at OSU to determine the prevalence of SARS-CoV-2, the virus that causes COVID-19, in individuals and the wastewater of communities around Oregon and at OSU, and determine genetic sequences of positive samples.

 Picture